 It’s an exciting time to shop for a mattress.
-Unlike just a few short decades ago when you had to drive from place to place to sample the many products on the market, today you can open yourself to a world of possibilities when you seek out quality mattresses online.
+You can open yourself to a world of possibilities when you’re looking for a quality mattresses online.
 As you browse, you’ll come across a number of different foams used in sleep products, and one of these is memory foam.

 If you’re considering purchasing one for yourself, there are many aspects you must keep in mind.
 It’s my goal in this comprehensive memory foam mattress buying guide to give you all the pertinent information you need to know including:

 I know you’re excited to order your new memory foam mattress.
 However, I encourage you to read this entire article before you make your final decision as even a seemingly minor detail may cause you to make a significant investment in the wrong product.

 Check out our list of the top rated memory foam mattresses.

 While we typically associate memory foam with sleep products, its original production was geared toward use for NASA in the 1970’s.
 What many don’t realize is that it was never used in the space program.
 Many falsely claim that it was used by astronauts who are subjected to high G forces.
 Rather, it was actually a material that would help both pilots and passengers increase their chances of sustaining crashes and other impact more safely.
 The foam is visco elastic, and this makes it able to isolate motion and conform to the natural curvature of the body.

 It didn’t take long for manufacturers to recognize the quality of this type of comfort, and it quickly made its way into the mattress industry.
 Since this time, there have been a number of modifications made to traditional memory foam to ensure the best quality for your needs.